dindatisi/analytics_reading_list/README.md

 - [On Average - 99% Invisible](https://99percentinvisible.org/episode/on-average/).
 Using average as the standard measurement might not always be a good idea.
 What if nobody or nothing fits the average?
 - [Geo Experiment](https://github.com/DusRUG/20191212-geo-experiments/blob/master/geo-experiments.pdf).
 This deck gives a light intro about how to measure incremental effect of a campaign with geo experiment & CausalImpact library in R.
 - [Gradient Boosting Decision Trees Algorithm Explained](https://towardsdatascience.com/machine-learning-part-18-boosting-algorithms-gradient-boosting-in-python-ef5ae6965be4).
 So I was reading a paper before I came across this article.
 I could not understand how gradient boosting tree works by reading the paper, but with that article I was able to understand the logic in a few minutes.
+- [Bandit Test](https://cxl.com/blog/bandit-tests/) You've heard a lot about A/B test.
+Maybe you've also heard about Bayesian A/B test.
+But have you tried Bandit test?
+See when it's best to use bandit test in this article.

 ## Tutorials & Tips
 - [Recommender System - Datacamp](https://www.datacamp.com/community/tutorials/recommender-systems-python).
 For those who want to learn to build a recommendation system in Python.
 This is one of the tutorials I followed when I first tried to build a reecommendation system for POI & Restaurants in London (I shared it on [this repo](https://github.com/dindatisi/next_to_visit)).